 Removing the walls: Jungian analysis, psychoanalysis or psychotherapy are all focused on working with the psychological barriers so your zest for life can be nourished in a way that allows you to be more of who you were meant to be.
 My particular training allows me to listen closely to your visual and verbal stories, getting to know how you may unconsciously operate in ways that are preventing you from solving the difficult problems or making the changes you so desire.
 Together we will listen and look for metaphors, images, ideas, and feelings that might help to undo the psyche barriers—the obstacles that may keep you stuck in grief, anxiety, depression, or be preventing you from responding to the “call” for creating change in your life.
 As your symptoms shift and fade and new ways of operating in the world begin to set in, you will notice living a more embodied and creative life, what Jung named “a symbolic life.”

 Using our creativity and images: Jung determined that creativity was one of five essential instincts that we all share as humans.
-This instinct expresses the inexpressible that is both personal as well as archetypal.
+This instinct expresses the inexpressible or nonverbal that is both personal as well as archetypal.
 Images come through the dreams we have at night, the stories we tell ourselves, how our body expresses itself, or the pictures we create in our mind.
+Images also exist from traumatic memories and within post-traumatic stress states.
 These images and stories are necessary human responses as we live with difficulties, solve problems, alleviate anxiety, or come to some understanding of life.
-A Jungian orientation invites us to dig into the persistent old dark images and beliefs, rather than to move away from the unwanted suffering.
-A Jungian orientation knows that when we deny or disconnect from the suffering, we eventually become lost from our true self and from the world around us.
+Not all images are helpful in living a full life.
+A Jungian orientation invites us to dig into the persistent old dark images and beliefs, to explore the holes, rather than to move away from the unwanted suffering.
+A Jungian orientation knows that when we deny or disconnect from the suffering, we eventually become lost from our true self and from the world around us and our personal narrative remains unstitched and has no begining/middle/end.
 Meaning and purpose is lost.
 Jungian psychology values the darkness where both the stories of beauty and pain are told.
 Rather than simply focusing on shortcomings, together we also draw on alternative images and stories that illustrate and encourage new understandings of growth and fulfillment.

 For an evidence-based view on the benefits of psychoanalysis see the following article in the Scientific American.